 At Challah Connection, since Jewish tradition is the guiding force behind all of our gifts, we have created Passover Gifts and Passover Gift Baskets that reflect Passover traditions.
-Our goal is to make the holiday more enjoyable and meaningful by providing you with a comprehensive array of Passover gifts and Passover desserts including Passover cookies, Passover cakes, Passover candy, Passover nuts and more.
+Our goal is to make the holiday more meaningful by providing you with a comprehensive array of Passover Gift Baskets and Passover desserts including Kosher for Passover cookies, macaroons and rugelach, Passover candy, Passover nuts and more.
 We also provide an exciting assortment of Passover tabletop items such as Seder Plates, Matzo Plates, Matzo Covers, Miriamís Cups and Kiddush Cups as well as childrens toys and other fun Passover items.

 The Passover Seder